kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Config file (app.yaml)

-`kfctl` will be install in `/usr/local/bin` and not necessarily expect the kubeflow repo to be on disk.
+`kfctl` will be installed in `/usr/local/bin` and not necessarily expect the kubeflow repo to be on disk.
-It will create an `app.yaml` file in current directory if <name> is not a path or in the parent directory if <name> is a path.
-The app.yaml file will include fields that are used either for kfctl or gcp-click-to-deploy.
+It will create an `app.yaml` file in current directory if <name> is not a path or in a new directory created under the parent directory if <name> is a path.
+The app.yaml file will include fields that are used for different platforms that kfctl will generate and deploy.

 ```golang
 type KsApp struct {